jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

     .style("top", (cy + 30) + "px")
 ```

 Opacity was added so that we have something to transition.
-The extra values added to both cx\cy are done so that the tooltip is positioned right and vertically centered with the element.
+The extra values added to both cx/cy is done so that the tooltip is positioned right and vertically centered with the element.

 #### Refactoring the HTML to be Dynamic